Appearance

 - Modulos models DORA as two framework templates:

-OFF-16(organisation, 28 requirements) andMFF-16(ICT system / AI application, 18 requirements). - Scope is handled through requirement-level Applicability sections rather than a questionnaire.
+- Scope is handled through the requirement-level Applicability sections plus three DORA tag families, not a questionnaire.

 - Modulos surfaces relevant: project-dashboard